aphp/edsnlp/docs/pipelines/misc/measurements.md

 ## Usage

-The matched measurements are labelised with `eds.measurement` by default.
-However, if you are only creating your own measurement or using a predefined one, your measurements will be labeled with the name of this measurement (eg `eds.weight`).
+This pipe works better with `eds.dates` and `eds.tables` pipe at the same time.
+These pipes let `eds.measurements` skip dates as measurements and make a specific matching for each table, benefitting of the structured data.

+The matched measurements are labeled with a default measurement name if available (eg `eds.size`), else `eds.measurement` if any measure is linked to the dimension of the measure's unit and if `all_measurements` is set to `True`.

 As said before, each matched measurement can be accessed via the `span._.value`.
 This gives you a `SimpleMeasurement` object with the following attributes :
 - `value_range` ("<", "=" or ">")